-Your hearing aid allows you to control it from your smartphone or Remote Control.
+Your hearing aids can be controlled from your mobile device or Remote Control, an option that can be added by your hearing care professional.
 However, in some areas you are requested to turn off wireless communication.

 CAUTION: When boarding a flight or entering an area where RF transmitters are prohibited, wireless functionality must be deactivated.